-- (7) Bulkheads within accommodation and service spaces shall meet the requirements of paragraphs (a) to (d) as appropriate- - (a) Subject to paragraphs (a) and (b), bulkheads within accommodation and service spaces which are not required to be "A" class divisions shall be at least "B" class or "C" class divisions as prescribed in Tables 6.1 and 6.2; in addition, corridor bulkheads, where not required to be "A" class, shall be "B" class divisions which shall extend from deck to deck;

-- (b) where continuous "B" class ceilings or linings are fitted on both sides of the bulkhead, the portion of the bulkhead behind the continuous ceiling or lining shall be of material which, in thickness and composition, is acceptable in the construction of "B" class divisions, but which shall be required to meet "B" class integrity standards only in so far as is reasonable and practicable in the opinion of the Administration; - (c) where, as will normally be the case, the ship is protected by an automatic sprinkler system complying with the provisions of the Fire Safety Systems Code, the corridor bulkheads may terminate at a ceiling in the corridor provided such bulkheads and ceilings are of "B" class standard in compliance with subsections (10) and (11): provided that all doors and frames in such bulkheads shall be of non-combustible materials and shall have the same fire integrity as the bulkhead in which they are fitted. - (8) Bulkheads required to be "B" class divisions, except corridor bulkheads as prescribed in subsection 6.9(2), shall extend from deck to deck and to the shell or other boundaries; provided that where a continuous "B" class ceiling or lining is fitted on both sides of a bulkhead which is at least of the same fire resistance as the adjoining bulkhead, the bulkhead may terminate at the continuous ceiling or lining.
+- (7) Bulkheads within accommodation and service spaces shall meet the requirements of paragraphs (a) to (d) as appropriate taking into consideration guidelines developed buy the Organization26- - (a) Subject to paragraphs (a) and (b), bulkheads within accommodation and service spaces which are not required to be "A" class divisions shall be at least "B" class or "C" class divisions as prescribed in Tables 6.1 and 6.2; in addition, corridor bulkheads, where not required to be "A" class, shall be "B" class divisions which shall extend from deck to deck: - (b) where continuous "B" class ceilings or linings are fitted on both sides of the bulkhead, the portion of the bulkhead behind the continuous ceiling or lining shall be of material which, in thickness and composition, is acceptable in the construction of "B" class divisions, but which shall be required to meet "B" class integrity standards only in so far as is reasonable and practicable in the opinion of the Administration; - (c) where, as will normally be the case, the ship is protected by an automatic sprinkler system complying with the provisions of the Fire Safety Systems Code, the corridor bulkheads may terminate at a ceiling in the corridor provided such bulkheads and ceilings are of "B" class standard in compliance with subsections (10) and (11): provided that all doors and frames in such bulkheads shall be of non-combustible materials and shall have the same fire integrity as the bulkhead in which they are fitted. - (d) where "C" class divisions between similar purposed spaces are provided (sleeping/washing/dressing), these divisions do not need to be continuous and the group of spaces may be considered as one.